-The Manager menus are mostly based on typical steps in photo processing.
+The Manager's functions are divided into several menus based on where they fit in the photo workflow.
 These menus are: Acquire, Edit, Information, Organize, Publish, Create, and View.

-The largest part of the Manager, a window (or pair of windows) called the Browser, displays the contents of whatever folder is selected in the Navigator.
-By default, it shows them in a mode called Thumbnails.
-The Manager window's bottom area can show the Descriptions Pane.
+The main, middle area in the Browser lists the contents of whatever location has been selected in the Navigator.
+By default, it displays them in a mode called Thumbnails.

-The Zoner Photo Studio Browser works like Windows' own file browser in most ways.
+The Zoner Photo Studio Browser works in many ways similarly to file management in Windows itself.
 To select pictures, copy and move them via drag and drop, etc., do what you would normally do in Windows.
-You can also use the buttons in the Main toolbar to view files, edit them in the Editor, rotate them, print them, etc. The navigation toolbar shows a visited folder history, a Favorite folder list, and controls for setting sort order and display mode.

-When organizing photos, the best route is sometimes to use a second Browser.
-To do so, use View | Two Browsers Stacked / Side by Side.
-To switch between Browsers, click within the Browser you wish to switch to.
+When organizing photos, the best route is sometimes to use a second Browser pane.
+To do that, use View | Two Browsers Stacked / Side by Side.
+To switch from one Browser to the other, click inside the other Browser.
+The listing in the Navigator automatically changes to match the active Browser: whatever location you visit in the Browser automatically becomes selected in the Navigator.